sungsoo-ahn/2025/_posts/2025-04-28-towards-more-rigorous-llm-evals.md

 <!-- I like these tables, but I prefer reporting standard error of the mean (SEM) instead of standard deviation because SEM decreases with the number of trials (the 512 examples here) as our estimate of the mean (the only thing we care about here) gets more accurate.
 So reporting the standard deviation is more aligned to when we are more interested in some distribution and not just the mean.
 This is personal preference and in literature both versions are used, actually I think standard deviation is more often, but I still prefer SEM.
 I think of each of the 512 examples as 512 measurements we make of the probability, so we want an estimate of the error of the measurements i.e. SEM and do not really care about the distribution of the errors of the measurements i.e. the standard deviation.
-DRI: Very fair; I normally also report standard errors as these are much smaller (and reviewers like when things don't overlap); here the numbers are small any way, dividing by sqrt(512) means almost all will equal 0.000 (I've used 3 decimal places throughout).
+@D says: Very fair; I normally also report standard errors as these are much smaller (and reviewers like when things don't overlap); here the numbers are small any way, dividing by sqrt(512) means almost all will equal 0.000 (I've used 3 decimal places throughout).
 -->

 |   Llama   | $x+y$       | $(x+y)+z$       | $(x+y+z)+ans$       | All 3 operations |